sbt/sbt-native-packager/src/sphinx/archetypes/java_server/index.rst

     UID of daemonUser

   ``daemonGroup``
-    Group to place daemonUser to.
+    Group to place daemonUser to

   ``daemonGroupGid``
     GID of daemonGroup